msranjana/memory_allocation/README.md

 # Memory Allocation Techniques
-A C++ implementation of memory allocation strategies: first fit, best fit, and worst fit.
+A C++ implementation of memory allocation strategies: first fit, best fit, and worst fit as a part of my OPERATING SYSTEM assignment.

 ### First Fit Algorithm
 1. Allocates the first available hole it finds.